ChrisWeaver1/chrisweaver1.github.io/home.md

 ---

-### About Me

-Software developer with a background in ethical hacking.
+Software developer with a background in ethical hacking

-Currently doing full stack development with .NET Core, Angular, Electron, NodeJS, Microsoft SQL and MongoDB.
+Currently working as a full stack developer, using Dotnet core, Microsoft SQL, MongoDB, NodeJS, Angular and Electron.

-Although, I enjoy to play with other, miscellaneous tech in my free time.
-Currently playing with Go, Raspberry pi 4, Mozilla WebThings & Docker.
-Feel free to check out the [projects](/projects) and [blog](/blog) sections for more!
+I enjoy playing with all sorts of tech and learning new stuff.
+Feel free to check out the [projects](/projects) and [blog](/blog) sections for details!

 ---

 ### Experience

-###### Software Developer, SG World Ltd
+##### Software Developer, SG World Ltd
 `March 2018 - Present`

 ##### Software Engineer (Work experience), Ricoh Telford